 - African, Native or Asian American heritage

 Heart disease, hypertension and diabetes are among the great risk factors for kidney disease.
-In fact, these conditions are the leading causes of kidney disease, partly because they are prevalent diseases.
+In fact, these conditions are the leading causes of chronic kidney disease, partly because they are prevalent diseases.

 What are the Causes of Chronic Kidney Disease?